whaakman/azure-docs.nl-nl/articles/hdinsight/hdinsight-hadoop-hive-out-of-memory-error-oom.md

         at java.lang.Thread.run(Thread.java:745)
     Caused by: java.lang.OutOfMemoryError: Java heap space

-De fout blijft wanneer u een grotere virtuele machine (bijvoorbeeld D12).
+De fout blijft bij het gebruik van een grotere virtuele machine (bijvoorbeeld, D12).

-## <a name="debug-the-out-of-memory-error"></a>Fouten opsporen in de fout onvoldoende geheugen
+## <a name="debug-the-out-of-memory-error"></a>Fouten opsporen in de buiten-geheugen

-Onze support en engineeringteams samen gevonden bij een van de problemen waardoor de fout onvoldoende geheugen is een [bekend probleem dat wordt beschreven in de Apache-JIRA](https://issues.apache.org/jira/browse/HIVE-8306):
+De ondersteuning en de engineering-teams samen te vinden was een van de problemen waardoor de out-of geheugenfout een [bekend probleem dat wordt beschreven in het Apache-JIRA](https://issues.apache.org/jira/browse/HIVE-8306):

     When hive.auto.convert.join.noconditionaltask = true we check noconditionaltask.size and if the sum  of tables sizes in the map join is less than noconditionaltask.size the plan would generate a Map join, the issue with this is that the calculation doesnt take into account the overhead introduced by different HashTable implementation as results if the sum of input sizes is smaller than the noconditionaltask size by a small margin queries will hit OOM.

-De **hive.auto.convert.join.noconditionaltask** in de hive-site.xml bestand is ingesteld op **true**:
+De **hive.auto.convert.join.noconditionaltask** in de hive-site.xml bestand is ingesteld op **waar**:

     <property>
         <name>hive.auto.convert.join.noconditionaltask</name>